 The King Shepherd also howls or whimpers when he is sick or hurt or in reaction to high-pitched sounds, such as an ambulance or fire truck siren.
 He may even try to sing along to music.

 With its high energy levels, a King Shepherd needs plenty of physical activity.
-They usually require up to 60 minutes of exercise and training daily.
+They usually require up to 1 to 1.5 hours of exercise and training daily.

 You can take your dog jogging and cycling or go on long-distance walks to burn all of his energy and keep him fit and healthy.
 On average, he can walk around 14 miles a week or 2 miles per day.

 These dogs need regular exercise to keep them from becoming restless and resorting to destructive and unruly activities.

 Because of their high stamina and energy levels, Giant Shepherds are not a good fit for apartment living.
 These large-to-giant dogs are more suited for homes with a large yard where they can run about freely.

 The Giant German Shepherd is intelligent and eager to please, which makes training quite easy.